-The borings were located by our field personnel using taped measurements from existing site features, and should be considered accurate only to the degree implied by the method used.
-The locations of the borings are presented on the attached Boring Location Plan in Appendix A.
+The borings were located by our field personnel using tape measurements from established landmarks, and should be considered accurate only to the degree implied by the method used.
+The location of the borings is presented on the attached Boring Location Plan in Appendix A.